 • Miami-Dade County: Section 8-11(f) mandates thermography for 40-year and 30-year recertifications on all services 400A or more.

-• Broward County: The Board of Rules and Appeals (BORA) requires a Level II Thermographer to certify the electrical systems during the Building Safety Inspection.2
+• Broward County: Professional Engineer doing the inspection might require a Level II or Level III Thermographer to certify the electrical systems during the Building Safety Inspection.

-• Boca Raton& Boynton Beach: New ordinances for Milestone Inspections require thermal imaging to verify the integrity of aging infrastructure, especially in coastal zones (25-year requirement).3
+• Boca Raton& Boynton Beach: New ordinances for Milestone Inspections require thermal imaging to verify the integrity of aging infrastructure, especially in coastal zones (25-year requirement).

 NFPA 70B & Insurance Compliance